Bigg Boss 11: Viral Videos! Shilpa Reveals How She Ran Away From Her Wedding & More…

 Bigg Boss 11 is creating a lot of buzz since the beginning.
 The fans are not only interested in the regular episodes that are being aired on television, they are also eager to know what's on the unseen videos!

-Bigg Boss 11 contestant, Shilpa Shinde has managed hit headlines due to her enmity with Vikas Gupta.
-People loved their enmity in the house.
+Bigg Boss 11 contestant, Shilpa Shinde has managed hit the headlines due to her enmity with Vikas Gupta.
 Now that they are friends, they are loving them even more!
 Read on to know what's on unseen videos...

 Shilpa & Vikas

-In one of the unseen videos that is doing the rounds, Vikas Gupta is seen rescuing Shilpa Shinde from oops moment!
+In one of the unseen videos that is doing the rounds, Vikas Gupta is seen rescuing Shilpa Shinde from an 'oops' moment!

 Shilpa, Puneesh & Vikas